joshmaxsilverman/joshmaxsilverman.github.io/_posts/2026-06-22-can-you-fix-the-random-number-generator.md

 published: true
 title: Can you fix the random number generator?
 date: 2026/06/22
-subtitle: What hats should be in the bag so that you don't die?
+subtitle: Based on your friend's cryptic revelations, what's the biggest possible number?
 tags: conditional-probability
 source: fiddler
 kind: puzzle